 Sound Card

 UltraMSK makes use of standard audio sound cards for data acquisition.
 You will need a sound card with enough input channels to connect each of your VLF antenna signals plus one additional channel to input the GPS 1 PPS signal.
-Thus for a single vertical electric field antenna, a standard 2 input channel sound card would be OK.
-For a setup with orthogonal VLF loop antennas, a multichannel card would be required.
+For a single vertical electric field antenna, a standard 2 input channel sound card would be sufficient.
+Whilst for a setup with orthogonal VLF loop antennas, a multichannel audio interface would be required.
 The sound card must be capable of sampling at either 48 kHz or 96 kHz and must use sigma-delta analog to digital converters.
+Many computer motherboards have a built in sound card which may be suitable.
+Or separate PCI-e sound cards can be used.
+Suitable multichannel sound cards include USB audio interfaces such as the Focusrite Scarlett range or products from Behringer are another option to consider.
+UltraMSK uses ALSA or the VLF Software Receiver Toolkit for data acquisition from the sound card.

 GPS receiver